 4th of July Books

-- Corduroy's Fourth of July by Don Freeman - Food, fun and fireworks fill the day for Corduroy and his friends.
+This book features the popular character authored by Don Freeman.
+Food, fun and fireworks fill the day for Corduroy and his friends.

 Ramadan and Eid Books

 For toddlers in the Muslim faith, these picture books are an excellent introduction to the major holidays of Islam.

 Sweet Dates to Eat: A Ramadan and Eid Story

 By Jonny Zucker, this book explains the holy season of Ramadan and Eid for young children.
 It follows a family as they take part in the major traditions of Ramadan and the celebration of Eid that follows it.